 Now this landing might look a bit plain, and you’d be correct, but there is no right or wrong.
 When it comes to landing pages, only one thing matters, getting conversions.
-Typically the smaller the form on your landing page the more people will sign up.
+Typically, the smaller the form on your landing page, the more people will sign up.
 Have you ever been on a landing page with 20 fields to fill out?
-Most give up halfway or take one look and press the back button.
+Most people take one look and press the back button.

-GEICO have stripped this landing page to the bare minimum.
-A single headline, one field and one call to action button.
+GEICO has stripped this landing page to the bare minimum.
+A single headline, one field, and one call to action button.
 With nothing else on the landing page, it gives viewers very little option but to enter their ZIP and begin.

 If you thought landing pages had to be super fancy, then think again.
 This is one of the few landing page examples that only has one field on the entire page.
 We’d be super interested to see the statistics and conversion rate of this landing page.
-But if you think about it logically if the conversion rate wasn’t good then they would have got rid of it a long time ago.
+But if you think about it; if the conversion rate wasn’t good, they would have gotten rid of it a long time ago.

 On this landing page, PayPal are promoting a free eBook to visitors titled “Growing your online business”.
 In order to receive the free eBook, customers must fill out the signup form which consists of 5 fields.
 These fields are pretty self-explanatory and what you would expect from a standard sign up form.

 We like the bullet points under the eBook title that give you a glimpse into what you’ll learn from the eBook.
 This is obviously to spark the interest in visitors which should ultimately end with a conversion.